forgiare/accendino/MANUAL.md

 * `srcObj : accendino.sources.Source`: a [`accendino.sources.Source`](#sources) object that will checkout your sources
 * `provides : List[str] | str`: a list of build artifacts that this artifact provides.
 For instance you can have a `freerdp2` artifact that provides `freerdp`
 * `pkgs : Dict[str, List[str]]`: a dictionary of platform packages dependencies, see the [previous paragraph](#platform-packages-dependencies) for the syntax of this dictionary
+* `toolchainArtifacts = 'c'`: a list or a coma separated string of toolchain artificats that you are needed by this build item.
+Usual values argument
+ `c` or `c++`, it will be used to add package requirements

 When giving commands, you can use these format string they will be replaced by their respective values: